måndag - augusti 5 - 2019

 Hello and welcome to the place I call home on this our World Wide Web.
 My name is Fredrik Berglund, but online, I usually go by the moniker Blynt (a slight variation of the nickname “Blund” that my childhood friends gave me).

 I was born in the early eighties.
 I’m old enough to have had a childhood completely void of the Internet.
 Actually void of computers altogether.
 When I went to school, I learned to type on an actual typewriter (for you youngsters out there, that is like a keyboard mounted directly onto a printer).

-Being a thirty something means I'm part of the last generation that remembers life without the Internet.
+Being in my late thirties means I’m part of the last generation that remembers life without the Internet.
 And these days I have two kids who will never have been truly offline.
-It also means I'm a heavy user of the zoom button in browsers so that I can see things properly.
+It also means I know the difference between the Internet and an internet.

 My first experience of the Internet came when my parents bought a modem in the mid-nineties, most likely because of my interest in the family’s old handed-down PC.
 Sweden had one of the first commercial Internet service providers outside the United States so the family became accidental early adopters.

 Mosaic, gopher, newsgroups, email.
 Those had a profound impact on me that lasts to this day, an impact that in many ways formed my life.